ManishHQ/superpage-arc/README.md

 ⚡ SuperPage

-The decentralized tipping protocol for the modern creator economy — powered by Web3.
+The decentralized tipping protocol for the modern creator economy — powered by Solana, SolanaPay.

 🔥 What is SuperPage?
 SuperPage is a Web3-based social tipping platform that empowers creators to receive crypto tips directly on their GitHub, YouTube, X (Twitter), LinkedIn, and other pages — without gatekeepers, ads, or high platform fees.